 - 1. Place the insert on broiler pan.
 Place meat (fat side up) on insert. - 2.
 Make sure the insert is securely seated on top of the broiler pan.
 Do not use the broiler pan without the insert. - 3.
 Place prepared food on oven rack and slide into oven. - 4.
 Close the oven door. - 5.
 Press Conv Roast. - 6.
 Enter desired temperature using numeric keys. - 7.
 Press OK/START. - 8.
 When cooking is completed or to cancel convection roast press OFF.

-Figure 23: Convection roasting on lower oven racks
+Figure 32: Convection roasting

 Convection Roasting tips: